-Why Care Careers Work Matters More Than You Think
+Why Working in Care Matters More Than You Think

 The care sector is the heartbeat of our communities.
 Carers don’t just clock in—they’re the comfort for someone scared, the voice for someone silenced, and the hand that steadies someone’s final days.
 Yet, care workers are undervaluation underpaid and mislabelled “low-skilled” by policies like the immigration white paper, which tightened visa rules.
 This fuels a workforce crisis making it very hard to get the most out of carers.
 Emma, a carer we trained, says, “It’s tough, but seeing my resident smile makes every shift worthwhile.”